thoughtspot/community-tools/python_tools/README.md

 If you want or need to update to a newer version of the Python tool, use the command:

 `$ pip install --upgrade git+https://github.com/thoughtspot/tool_name`.

+## Reusable Scripts

+There are two reusable scripts to assist with setting up and using the environment.
+Once you have created the virtual environment, you can install the scripts and use them instead of manually installing the packages.

+* `upgrade_all` is a script that will install and/or upgrade all of the TS Python tools.
+Simply update the path in the `TOOLS_DIR` variable and run the script.
+* `tstools` is a script that will activate the virtual environment and then provide simpler aliases to run the command-line tools.

+If you are using bash, you can create an alias in your .bash_profile to quickly activate the Python environment from any location:  `alias tst='source /Users/bill.back/ThoughtSpot/tstools/tstools'`  Then you can simply type `tst` and the environment and aliases will be available.
+Type `deactivate` to exit the virtual environment.